hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

   ModifyPlan(context.Context, ModifyAttributeTypePlanRequest, *ModifyAttributeTypePlanResponse) bool
 ```

 This would allow bundling reusable `ModifyPlan` behaviour up with a custom type's validation and other behaviours.
-This could be useful, for example, in a custom timestamp type to squash semantically meanignless diffs, so provider developers do not have to specify the attribute plan modifier wherever the attribute appears in a schema.
+This could be useful, for example, in a custom timestamp type to squash semantically meaningless diffs, so provider developers do not have to specify the attribute plan modifier wherever the attribute appears in a schema.

 Without knowing how custom types will be used by provider developers, this option seems premature, and makes less sense than bundling validation functions with custom types.